nikitavoloboev/data/focusing/rules.md

 - Wear comfortable clothes.
 - Sit up right always.
 Never slouch.
 - Share everything I know and made.

-## Focus

-- Be very aggressive in cutting any kind of distractions when working.
-- Don't visit blocked sites and apps when **focusing**.
-Don't touch the phone unless necessary.
-- When **focusing**, do the task at hand and nothing else.
-- Be mindful of my habits and temptations.
-Don't succumb to them and focus on the task at hand.
-- Change location.
-Work from different places.
-- Look at where I spend my time in Timing and cut those out with Focus and scripts.
-- Use one screen when coding.
-Much easier to context switch.
-- Don't listen to distracting music when trying to focus.
-Instead use [Noizio](http://noiz.io), [Oak](https://www.oakmeditation.com) or have nothing playing at all.
-- Use noise canceling headphones if surroundings are too noisy.

 ## Learn